advanced-computer-lab-2023/Sonic-Clinic/README.md

   - Add available slots for patients to reserve appointments.

 - **Prescriptions:**
-  - Add prescriptions with medicines and instructions.
+  - Add prescriptions with medicines and respective dosages.
   - View and update prescriptions.
   - Manage medicines within prescriptions.